Palestinabuch: Miguel Serrano

 Herman Wirth died in February 1981.
-Some time before, on the 3rd of September 1979, he was interviewed by the Chilean former diplomat and Nazi propagandist Miguel Serrano (1917–2009), who asked him about the history of the Jewish people.
+Some time before, on 3 September 1979, he was interviewed by the Chilean former diplomat and Nazi propagandist Miguel Serrano (1917–2009), who asked him about the history of the Jewish people.
 The story is told in Serrano's Adolf Hitler: The Ultimate Avatar (1984):

 It is difficult to know the true origin of this people.
 In the visit I made to professor Herman Wirth, founder of the Ahnenerbe, high specialized organism of investigation of the SS, and one of the most extraordinary students of Nordic pre-antiquity, I asked him about the Jews.
 He gave me a strange unexpected answer: "Nomadic people, from slaves, who lived on the periphery of the great civilization of the Gobi..."
 I deeply regret not having asked more about this. [...]
 When I knew him he was 94 years old and remained agile and alert.
 Even then, not long before dying, the manuscripts of his work were stolen from him, it is believed by his own collaborators.
 Marxist infiltrators, or perhaps even Catholics, caused this most valuable work to disappear.
 The world will never know of it.
 It is a tragedy as great as the destruction of the Library of Alexandria.
 At least for me.
 The identical hand will have committed the same crime to cover up evidence.

 In subsequent publications Serrano blamed "the Great Conspiracy" for the loss.
 Wirths book would have "definitively clarified the true history of the Jews", but "the manuscript may now be found in some synagogue or in the subterranean vaults beneath the Vatican".

 According to Serrano, Wirth told him that the Frisian Sea-Kings, survivors of the catastrophe of Polar Hyperborea, first met the Jews in Northern Africa, where they were known as Golen (Gauls) or Golem, but the Frisians nicknamed them Triuweden (druids), meaning 'those who have no truth'.
 Moreover, the Jews then emigrated as parasites on the Hyperborean Aryans after the destruction of the post-Hyperborean civilization of the Gobi Desert (Shambhala).

 The story plays an important part in Serrano's Esoteric Hitlerism, in which the world is heading towards an ultimate combat between the Aryan forces of Light and the forces of Darkness, embodied in the false ideologies of Judeo-Christianity.